KaiPereira/portfolio/src/lib/posts/juice.md

 This place looked really good, it was sweet and modern, and all the photo's looked really amazing, but I was still shocked when I received the most gorgeous drink of my life.

 I can only describe it as a swirl of herbal tea's, with floating strawberry's and other sweet fruits, freezing cold on a boiling hot day!
-The food in china is honestly just unmatched and amazing!!
+The food in china is honestly just unmatched, and the drinks are especially to die for.

 And we didn't realize it, but we had actually just stepped foot into a giant mall.
-A giant mall, literally on the outskirts of the largest plaza I've ever seen, the scenery around you just changes so fast in China.
+A huge mall literally inside of an even huger mall, the scenery around you just changes so fast in China.

 So we went exploring a bit in the mall, and this place was honestly kind of huge, larger than any mall I've ever seen in Victoria, but it was also like completely empty, except for the occasional passerby or two.
-We explored all the different stages, and everything just morphed around us so fast, we went from a Nike store, to a little local food place, to a huge Michelin star restaurant built into a wall. it was very interesting to say the least, but a common occurrence here!
+It was around 8 floors, and everything just morphed around us so fast, we went from a Nike store, to a little local food place, to a huge Michelin star restaurant built into a wall. it was very interesting to say the least, but a common occurrence here!

-Time passed by pretty fast though and so we headed back to the center of the plaza where our group was waiting.
+Time passed by pretty fast though, so we headed back to the center of the plaza where our group was waiting.
 Once we got everyone together, we decided to go check out a little comic-con that was happening on that day!
 I don't think any of us intentionally planned on visiting it, but it was really cool and some people bought some collectibles from the shop.

 There were huge models of mechs, really cool cosplay, and of course, many anime posters throughout the entire thing!
 The entire building somehow felt like a video game in itself.
 I honestly kind of wish I brought something home from it, but it was really cool to see and everyone seemed really passionate about their stuff there!

 Anyways, we had spent a couple of hours exploring around, and all of us were getting pretty hungry, so it was time to go grab some lunch.
 We decided to go to a KFC, because it was close and cheap, but I couldn't actually eat a single thing on the KFC menu, so I was going to have to tolerate my hunger for a bit longer until I could get back to the hotel and use my backup supply of PB and J.

 I had a really nice conversation with one of the kids about the inner workings of planes/helicopters!
 My favorite thing about cool events like this is to just listen to the experiences of other people.
 You just learn so much, and it opens up to many opportunities to do different things and find what you love to do!
-I might've honestly never worked on hardware, and would've stuck with software if it weren't for some of these experiences!
+I might've never worked on hardware, and would've stuck with software if it weren't for some of these experiences!

-Everyone was wrapping up, so we hopped back onto the train, and made our way back to the hotel!
+Everyone was wrapping up, so we hopped back onto the railway, and made our way back to the hotel!
 Half of us split up, to go to Bottle Dream, and the other half went back to the hotel to get away from the sun for a bit, and I could finally quench my hunger.

 Now you'd probably think that with all these adventures that no one was running the cafe in-between, but in reality the groups would just kind of take turns running it, while other groups went out to do stuff!
 So now it was our time to run the Cafe!

 I decided to sidequest a bit on making a doorbell for the venue, because I was on the hardware team, and I also wanted to check out some games from others.
 I played this really cool hiking game, where you had to navigate your way through terrain with a compass, which was insanely hard, but you could also play it in VR which was absolutely insane.
 One of my favorite games for sure!

-We had quite a few people come into the Cafe too, so we gave them some Juice, and then we got them to play our games a bit, the kids really enjoyed it!
+We had quite a few people come into the cafe too, so we gave them some juice, and then we got them to play our games a bit, the kids really enjoyed it!
 We had these massive signs near the entrance to the venue because we were a bit higher up, so it was our main way of attracting people, and we could take turns advertising.

 In the span of a couple hour, it was already getting dark though, so we waited for another group to cover us and then we went out for dinner!
 We went to this little place that was in the same alley as our venue, and it was like straight out of the movies...

-Mahjong being played in the back, smell of tea in the air, it felt like I was in a movie.
-But sadly, I couldn't actually eat a thing in the restaurant, and the language barrier was like really difficult, so I literally just ate a bowl of rice while I waited to get back to the hotel.
+Mahjong being played in the back, smell of tea in the air, it was the authentic experience.
+But sadly, I couldn't actually eat a thing in the restaurant, and the language barrier was really difficult, so I literally just ate a bowl of rice while I waited to get back to the hotel.
 While the food is so good in China, it's not the best place for gluten free, and other allergies...

-Everyone was really hungry so we finished up pretty fast, and then headed back to the hotel, where I picked up some bubble tea with some friends along the way.
+Everyone was really hungry so we finished up pretty fast, and then headed back, where I picked up some bubble tea with some friends along the way.
 Now this bubble tea was legitimately a full meal so I didn't really feel the need to eat much more afterwards.
-My classic was to get this passion-fruit, orange combo, that had a bunch of fruit pieces inside, it was soooo good!!!
+My classic was go-to was the passion-fruit, orange combo, that had a bunch of fruit pieces inside, it was perfect!

+The night was not over though... we decided to mess around, a lot.
+Some of my friends didn't know how to ride bikes, so we took out some bikes, and decided to teach them how!
+It was pure chaos for hours, but so much fun!

+I tuned out at about 4am in the morning, absolutely exhausted and awaited my next day.

+We woke up a bit late at around 10, headed down, but then quickly had to finish up so my group could get on with their next activity.
+Acon decided that we should find some hardware that we could mess around with, so we took a little journey to a hardware mall.

+We took a railway back to Nanjing road, and then walked for about 20 minutes, to what seemed like the middle of nowhere.
+But we had confidence that Acon was bringing us to a really cool spot, so after a little bit longer, we arrived to the hardware mall!

+This place was pretty cool, it was over 10 floors tall, in the shape of a square, with escalators criss-crossing upwards in the center, and stores dotting the perimeter.

 Now the next day we were going to change things up a bit, we were going to move venue's from Bottle Dream to Spark Labs, which was a lot farther away, so we actually needed to move hotels.

-This meant we were going to have to get up a bit earlier to catch an Uber to the next venue.
+This meant we were going to have to get up a bit earlier to catch a DiDi to the next venue.
 But instead of getting up early, we got up to some mischief and just messed around all night pretty much...
 This is one of my favorite parts about cool events, just not sleeping and hanging out with the friends you've made, and I honestly wish that I had done it more.

 We started just renting out the bikes that lined the streets in the thousands, and taught 2 of my friends how to ride bikes for the first time!
 And then we went back to the room to do some karaoke and play around with this silly AI assistant similar to a Google Home mini inside of the rooms.
 It was a really fun night and some of us just didn't get any sleep that night, but I managed to punch out a couple hours!